August 2nd, 2022 Your Call

-Today Is Sunday 17 July 2022.
-The forecast is for more east winds (great), more clouds (pretty good), a light rain beginning at about 8am (not so good).
+When it is published, it will be Tuesday 2 August and I will be on the way for my first Nickerson Beach session.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes one hundred nineteen days in a row with a new one.
+This blog post makes one hundred thirty-one days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!